Seth Jones (political scientist): Defense and foreign policy views

 In a 2023 report titled "Empty Bins in a Wartime Environment: The Challenge to the U.S. Defense Industrial Base," Jones argued that the U.S. defense industrial base and defense ecosystem were not adequately prepared for an era of great power competition.
 In a protracted regional war, such as against China in the Taiwan Strait, the United States would likely run out of critical weapons (such as Long-Range Anti-Ship Missiles, or LRASMs) in less than a week.
 Some of the findings were based on a series of CSIS wargames of a Chinese conventional invasion of Taiwan.
 Jones also argued that China's defense industrial base is on a wartime footing, while the U.S. industrial base remains largely on a peacetime footing.
 He noted that China's shipbuilding capacity was more than 230 times as large as the U.S.’s, and that one Chinese shipyard has more capacity than all U.S. shipyards combined.

-Jones's 2023 book, Three Dangerous Men: Russia, China, Iran, and the Rise of Irregular Warfare, argues that an increasingly important part of great power competition is irregular warfare: cyber attacks, the use of proxy forces, propaganda, espionage, and disinformation.
+In Jones's 2023 book, Three Dangerous Men, he argues that an increasingly important part of great power competition is irregular warfare: cyber attacks, the use of proxy forces, propaganda, espionage, and disinformation.

 Jones wrote an historical analysis of Afghanistan and Pakistan for the 2009 book In the Graveyard of Empires: America's War in Afghanistan.
 The book examines the collapse of the Zahir Shah regime, the rise of the anti-Soviet war, the Afghan civil war in the early 1990s, the Taliban take-over of much of the country in the late 1990s, the U.S-led overthrow of the Taliban regime in 2001, and the subsequent insurgency.